riveratn/riveratn.github.io/_pages/cv.md

   * Sub-skill 2.3
 * Skill 3

-Publications
+Presentations and Publications
 ======
   <ul>{% for post in site.publications %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Talks
+Languages
 ======
   <ul>{% for post in site.talks %}
     {% include archive-single-talk-cv.html %}
   {% endfor %}</ul>

-Teaching
+Skills
 ======
   <ul>{% for post in site.teaching %}
     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Awards and Honors
 ======
 * Currently signed in to 43 different slack teams